charilog/optimsolution/README.md

 | **Sensitivity analysis of method parameters** | Sweeps method parameters over a defined range (problem fixed).
 Shows how each parameter value affects the result. |
 | **Sensitivity analysis of problem parameters** | Sweeps problem parameters such as dimension or bounds (method fixed).
 Characterizes problem difficulty as a function of its own configuration. |

+### Why the GUI is significantly faster than running the CLI directly

+Although both the GUI and CLI share the same optimization core, the GUI delivers substantially higher throughput for multi-run and batch experiments.
+The performance gap comes from several architectural decisions in the GUI:

+**Zero inter-run overhead.** The GUI manages a job queue (`batchQueue_`) and launches each CLI process immediately after the previous one completes — with no manual setup, no re-reading of configuration files between jobs, and no human latency between runs.
+In a batch of *M* methods × *P* problems × *N* runs, all *M × P* jobs are dispatched sequentially and automatically without any user interaction.

+**Runtime configuration snapshots.** Instead of writing and re-reading `optimsolution.cfg` on disk for every run, the GUI builds an in-memory configuration snapshot (`optimsolution_gui_merged.cfg`) and passes it to the CLI via `--config`.
+GUI edits (population size, budget, method parameters) act as runtime overrides and are applied instantly without touching the on-disk file.
+This eliminates repeated file-system I/O for configuration between jobs.

+**Off-thread CSV post-processing.** After each run completes, CSV parsing, table population, and statistical aggregation (rankings, Wilcoxon, Friedman) are performed off the GUI thread via `QtConcurrent::run`.
+The GUI thread never blocks waiting for post-processing: it immediately starts the next job in the queue while the analysis runs in the background.

+**Dedicated log-writer thread.** Batch run logging uses a dedicated `batchLogWriter_` thread so that writing progress to the UI log panel does not compete with the optimizer process for CPU or I/O time.

+**High-frequency live monitoring.** UI progress updates are driven by timers: 250 ms for batch log flushing, 200 ms for single-run log flushing, and 150 ms for sensitivity CSV polling.
+This tight polling interval means convergence data and progress bars are updated in near real-time without any manual file inspection by the user.

+**Automatic configuration consistency.** The GUI guarantees that every job in a batch uses exactly the same configuration snapshot.
+When running the CLI manually, configuration drift between runs (accidental edits to `.cfg`, different working directories, forgotten flags) is a common source of irreproducible results.
+The GUI eliminates this class of error entirely.

+The practical effect is that a batch experiment that would take several hours of manual CLI orchestration — launching processes, checking outputs, updating configuration, re-running failed jobs — can be completed in the same wall-clock time as the computations themselves, with no idle time between jobs.

 ### Code Wizard
 The Code Wizard panel (bottom-right) generates skeleton `.h` and `.cpp` files for new methods or problems, patches `factory.cpp` and `CMakeLists.txt` automatically, and triggers a rebuild on the next startup.